 Step 4: Refine and supplement your blog content

 Now’s the time to turn your chosen blog content into something your book readers will love.
-Here are a few things to keep in mind as you transform it from your website to the page:
+Here are a few things to keep in mind as you transform it from an online blog format to a written book:

 - Depth: As we discussed earlier, blog posts tend to be shorter and less thorough than book content.
 So you’ll likely need to add more context or research for your book.